Xylphika

 - ingressive phrases are written upside-down (reflected vertically).

-- the basic letters are easy to write, but complex decorative filigree and knotting is
+- the basic letters are easy to write, but complex decorative filigree and knotting is usually added, the style of which depends on region and tribe.

-- most phrases are composed so they can be read in reverse with little loss of meaning;
+- most phrases are composed so they can be read in reverse with little loss of meaning; this is due to peculiarities of the grammar and the strong use of metaphor; these then form semantic palindromes.

-at such great speed that the letter forms become very free and irregular, or written with
+- most artifacts of writing are intentionally disguised as natural formations, or are written at such great speed that the letter forms become very free and irregular, or are written with impermanent materials.

-- there are many more writing systems for Xylphika than there are dialects;
+- there are many more writing systems for Xylphika than there are dialects; the one reproduced here is from a South Pacific region.

 The phoneme groups

-Other phonemes:
+Other phonemes

 Egressive forms of all the above phonemes are called Governing.
+Many of them can be ingressive (made with an inward breath); they are then called Astral.

-Rare phonemes:
+Rare phonemes

 Dead Trees - voiced fricatives